 Opposite: Litigation Director Phil Robertson and Executive Director Ahmed Rehab stand with Fred Tsao of ICRR at a press conference in July 2019.

-"CAIR-Chicago is an organization dedicated to fighting for the civil rights of Muslims in a country where people shouldn't have to fight for civil liberties."
+"CAIR-Chicago is an organization dedicated to fighting for the civil rights of Muslims in a country where people need champions to fight for their civil liberties."

 -Facebook review